google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

-In order to reduce the amount of time the user has to wait for the text content of your site, as well as avoid jarring flashes between system fonts and your preferred ones, you can use `<link rel="preload">` in your HTML to let the browser know immediately that a font will be needed.
+In order to reduce the amount of time the user has to wait for the text content of your site, as well as avoid jarring flashes between system fonts and your preferred ones, you can use `<link rel="preload">` in your HTML to let the browser know immediately that a font is needed.

     <link rel="preload" as="font" crossorigin="crossorigin" type="font/woff2" href="myfont.woff2">

-Note that the use of `crossorigin` here is important; without this attribute, the preloaded font will be ignored by the browser, and a new fetch will take place.
+Note that the use of `crossorigin` here is important; without this attribute, the preloaded font is ignored by the browser, and a new fetch takes place.
 This is because fonts are expected to be fetched anonymously by the browser, and the preload request is only made anonymous by using the `crossorigin` attribute.